 What are Green Bonds?

-Green Bonds are a kind of debt tool that helps to raise funds for climate and environmental projects.
-Generally, these financial instruments offer tax incentives, in order, to attract investors.
+Green Bonds are a kind of green finance debt tool that helps raise funds for climate and environmental projects.
+Generally, these financial instruments offer tax incentives to attract investors.
 Governments, financial institutions, and corporations can issue such types of bonds.

 - What are Green Bonds?